harsh-vikram-singh/web_apps_experiments/README.md

 ## Plan

-1. Learn to build a Flask app
+1. Learn to build a Flask and Django app
 2. An app using Starlette framework